Gr3yh0und/holiday-house-comparison/README.md

 ## How It Works

 1. **House scraping** — three parsers are supported, selected automatically by URL:
    - **fewo-direkt.de / booking.com** — uses headless Chrome (`undetected-chromedriver`) to bypass bot detection, then extracts location, price, bedroom count, bed configuration, sauna availability, and more.
+Bed entries containing "Schlafsofa" are flagged with ⚠️ in the UI.
    - **huetten.com** — uses plain `requests` (no browser needed); extracts all fields from static HTML and the JSON-LD `LodgingBusiness` block.
 Price is resolved from the on-page weekly price table by matching the checkin date and person count parsed from the URL fragment (`#/vsc.php?calendar_date_from=…&persons_adults=…`).
+Nebenkosten (additional costs) are parsed separately and folded into the displayed Gesamtpreis; Kaution is excluded.
+Prices for both 8 and 10 persons are looked up from the table directly.

    Fields present in `input.json` override scraped values for all brokers.
 2. **Sled run scraping** — two parsers are supported, selected automatically by URL:
    - **rodelwelten.com** — fetches `/detail/` pages with `requests`/BeautifulSoup and parses the details table (length, elevation, night sledding, public transport, sled rental, etc.).
 Hut/Alm info (name + website) is extracted from `div.hut-content` blocks.
 GPX tracks are downloaded (or assembled from inline JSON segments) and downsampled for map display.
 Cached for 24 hours in `cache/sled_runs.json`.
    - **outdooractive.com** — parses JSON-LD structured data embedded in the page for length, elevation, difficulty, ascent aid, and operator.
 Additional fields (night sledding, public transport, sled rental, opening hours) are inferred from page text.
 The GPX track is downloaded via the public `download.tour.gpx?i={id}` endpoint and downsampled.
 Cached for 24 hours in `cache/outdooractive.json`.
 3. **Date injection** — known date query parameters (`chkin`, `chkout`, `startDate`, `endDate`, `checkin`, `checkout`, etc.) in house URLs are replaced with the configured trip dates before scraping.
 4. **Rendering** — the Jinja2 template in `templates/index.html` renders all trips and houses into a card-based comparison layout with interactive Leaflet maps.
-Prices are normalised to `XXXX€` format via the `normalize_price` filter.
-Per-person price is always shown for 8 persons; a second row for 10 persons is shown when `house.persons == "10"`.
+   - Prices are normalised to `XXXX €` format.
+Per-person price is shown for 8 persons; a 10-person row is shown when a separate 10-person price is available or when `house.persons == "10"`.
+For fewo/booking the 10-person price is estimated as the 8-person price +2%.
+   - Address is normalised to "City, Country" format with a country flag emoji.
+   - A data quality warning box appears at the top if the scraped bedroom count does not match the number of `room_config` entries; clicking a house name jumps directly to its card.
+   - The last-updated timestamp is shown prominently below the page title.

 ## Supported Sources